Where was Self Medicating filmed?

 Is the film a true story?

-The film is loosely based on a true story although many of the events and dialogue have been changed and/or added for dramatic purposes and it should no longer be considered accurate.
+The film is loosely based on a true story although much of the events and dialogue have been changed and/or added for dramatic purposes and it should no longer be considered accurate.

 What projects are you working on next?

-D.O.Ü.G.'s head is still spinning from what he managed to acheive with this project and will take time to contemplate his next steps.
+D.O.Ü.G.'s head is still spinning from what he managed to acheive with this project and shall take time to contemplate his next steps.